 Another method you can adopt is trying a fantasy name generator—you’ll be surprised at how many of them there are.
 GRRM doesn’t like them, but they can sometimes throw up a decent result.

 They’ll give you names of female fantasy characters, male fantasy characters, elves, orcs, dragons… literally anything.
-Here’s a list of some of the best fantasy name generators:

 - Alok Pafina